 Bard students may petition to attend any credit-bearing study abroad program.
 Programs that have received prior approval and meet the academic and geographic interests of Bard students include institutions in Argentina, Brazil, Cameroon, Chile, China, Costa Rica, France, Ghana, Great Britain, Greece, Guinea, India, Ireland, Israel, Italy, Jordan, Lebanon, Mexico, Morocco, Spain, Sri Lanka, and Tanzania.

 Most foreign languages taught at Bard can be studied in an intensive format that offers both an accelerated pace of learning and a one- or two-month summer or winter program in the country of the language under study.
-Current sites for these programs are China, France, Germany, Italy, Japan, Mexico, and Russia.
+Current sites for these programs are China, France, Germany, Italy, Japan, and Mexico.
 The intensive format allows students to complete the equivalent of two years of language study in a few months.
 The immersion format, currently offered in German, is even more accelerated than the intensive format.
 For a more detailed description of intensive and immersion foreign language courses, see the Foreign Languages, Cultures, and Literatures Program description elsewhere in this catalogue or visit flcl.bard.edu.